 Content of the standard

 In the style of a ‘sector specific’ application, the standard will identify any PIMS-related differences to (generally interpretations and elaborations on) the ISO27k standards clause-by-clause.

-Currently at CD stage.
-May be published towards the end of 2018 or in 2019.
+Currently at 2nd CD stage.
+May be published towards the end of 2018, more likely in 2019.